KaijuML/dtt-multi-branch/README.md

 `python data/format_weights.py --orig download --dest train_weights.txt --strategy binary --normalize --weight_regularization 1`

-Note that for now, the `preprocess.cfg` is setup to find a small version of the dataset, which can be created with the following script:
+Note that you can train model on a small version of the dataset using, which can be created with the following script:

 `python data/truncate_wikibio.py --folder small --max_size 1e4 --setname train test`